mdnurakmal/project1-angular/README.md

 # Task
 Setup NGINX conf to redirect http to https
-Setup deployment yaml to create google managed ssl certificate and ingress
+Setup deployment yaml to create google managed ssl certificate and ingress Use APP_INTIALIZER TO set environment variable at runtime